 The Society is part of an international Chesterton movement that seeks to promote the study and understanding of Chesterton’s ideas and insights.

-The American Chesterton Society publishes the journal, Gilbert magazine, ten times a year.
+The Society of Gilbert Keith Chesterton publishes the journal, Gilbert magazine, six times a year.